jbirbal-skydom/Android-UserLand-LAMP-Wordpress/README.md

 # Android-UserLand-LAMP-Wordpress
 Scripts to set up a LAMP stack on Android with Ubuntu using the [UserLand](https://github.com/CypherpunkArmory/UserLAnd) no root required.

--Start by installing Ubuntu on UserLand.
+1. Start by installing Ubuntu on UserLand.

--Place Scripts into Ubuntu using one of the methods from the [UserLand Wiki](https://github.com/CypherpunkArmory/UserLAnd/wiki/Importing-and-exporting-files-in-UserLAnd).
+2. Place Scripts into Ubuntu using one of the methods from the [UserLand Wiki](https://github.com/CypherpunkArmory/UserLAnd/wiki/Importing-and-exporting-files-in-UserLAnd).

--Connect and login to Ubuntu.
+3. Connect and login to Ubuntu.

--Now Run the scripts using the following commands.
+4. Now Run the scripts using the following commands.

 ```
 sudo bash fixscripts.sh